 What we would like to reach with the SmartCulTour project is a local common understanding of cultural tourism development in the area: Do the local communities want to develop cultural tourism in the area, and if yes, what kind of cultural tourism and how?
 For that purpose, we need to provide the local communities with information about the possibilities and impacts of cultural tourism, especially sustainable Indigenous form of cultural tourism, and what kind of tourists cultural tourists are.
 We also need to involve the local communities and stakeholders with various methods to discuss among themselves about the current problems in local tourism, alternative solutions to these problems and future development directions, and to encourage them to cultural tourism planning and development together.
 We would like the local communities and stakeholders to discuss together whether they want to develop cultural tourism in their area, and if yes, what kind of cultural tourism, what kind of tourists they want to have in their area, which parts of their culture they want to represent to the tourists and how, and who wants to do it, or who is allowed to do it.
 We would also like to test and develop indicators with which to follow the cultural and social sustainability of tourism in the area and to set limits of acceptable change together with local communities and stakeholders.

-The innovation we would like to develop in the case area within the SmartCulTour project is culturally sensitive tourism.
+The long-term goal for the Utsjoki area is the development of culturally sensitive tourism.
 It is a new concept with which University of Lapland is currently experimenting in another project called Culturally Sensitive Tourism in the Arctic (ARCTISEN) and funded by the Northern Periphery and the Arctic Programme.
 The municipality of Utsjoki has also developed its own model for culturally sensitive collaboration which has been tested in local tourism planning between local stakeholders.
-In ARCTISEN, the University of Lapland is mainly working with local tourism SMEs, whereas within SmartCulTour, it would like to take a more community-based and strategy-level approach to develop the concept further in collaboration with the municipality.
-It could be part of the toolkit with which the local communities and stakeholders can discuss about, plan, and implement cultural tourism policies and strategies in their area.
-Preferably, at the end, it would be an important part of local and regional tourism strategies.
+In ARCTISEN, the University of Lapland is mainly working with local tourism SMEs, whereas within SmartCulTour, it takes a more community-based and strategy-level approach to develop the concept further in collaboration with the municipality.